-In the mid and late 1990s Larson (retired from NREL) travelled widely with the message of making char in TLUD and other devices.
+In the mid and late 1990s Larson (retired from NREL) traveled widely with the message of making char in TLUD and other devices.
 "I visited Elsen Karstad in Nairobi, who made char in a very clever large-scale, bottom-burning downdraft device, and designed his own small TLUD.
 His business sold charcoal briquettes from char he made from sugar cane refuse."
 Larson "also visited Rogerio Miranda, a Brazilian then living in Managua, Nicaragua.
 I was trying there (unsuccessfully) to use the wonderful lava blocks that were plentiful.
-I eventually showed Rogerio the TLUD principle using several hollow concrete blocks [stacked to create the fuel chamber and riser]."
+I eventually showed Rogerio the TLUD principle using several hollow concrete blocks [stacked to create the fuel chamber and riser similar to the previously mentioned stacking of two tin cans]."

 We have no information about when, where or how the TLUD information arrived in China.
-But if it did by 2000, it had little impact, because as late as 2006 there was only one true TLUD stove design (by Daxu) in a major Chinese stove competition.
+But if it did by 2000, it had little impact, because as late as 2006 there was only one true TLUD stove design (by Daxu) in a major Chinese stove competition (Anderson, 2007).